OleStrohm/2nd-year-project/README.md

 # 2nd-year-project
 A project to help people with disabilities utilize technology at a normal level.
-Our team got 3rd place among the best projects
+Our team got 3rd place among the best projects of the cohort.

 ## The team
 Ben Ong